catalinpit/learn-platform/learn-platform-helm/README.md

 ### How It Works

-1. The chart automatically installs the CloudNativePG operator as a dependency.
+1. The CloudNativePG operator is installed separately (either via GitHub Actions or manually).
 2. A PostgreSQL cluster is created using the CloudNativePG custom resource definition.
 3. The application connects to the PostgreSQL cluster using the service endpoints provided by CloudNativePG.